 Thank you for your interest in the Rogers Scholars Program.
-2020 Application will be available on November 1, 2019.
+2020 Application went live November 1, 2019.
+The deadline for the application will be January 24, 2020 at midnight.

 To be eligible to apply, the student must: